We’ve all known them. The cowboys who wear the jeans and we’re not sure why.

 One scary and dramatic dismount on his head in the branding pen, won’t stop him either.

-A cowboy’s gotta be tough.
-Ready to take the hits and keep going because there isn’t any time for down time.
+A cowboy has gotta be tough.
+Ready to take the hits and keep going because there isn’t any time for downtime.

 “Ready and able to change so as to adapt to different circumstances.”